Lhasa to Kathmandu

 Tough because bikes can take a hammering on Tibet's roads.

 Low geared: a 22-tooth granny cog on the front crank driving an 11-32/34 block on the back will do the trick.

 Comfortable as there are some long days so it is essential your saddle and riding position are right.

 A mountain bike is a good option.
 Front suspension will help with the washboard tracks and potholes, but it is not essential.
 Full-suspension is okay, but may be hard work on the tarmac stretches.
 If you have flat bars, fitting bar ends will give you a different hand position and help with the climbs.
 Touring bikes.
 The trip can be done on a traditional touring, but it is important to ensure it has got strong enough wheels, sufficiently wide tyres (37mm is about the minimum) and low enough gearing.
 It's worth investing in a pair of 36 spoke, hand-built wheels, using a good quality rim (e.g. Sun Rhyno, Mavic or Rigida).

-The route is a mixture of poorly maintained tarmac and very rough gravel tracks.
+The route is a mixture of good road, poorly maintained tarmac and very rough gravel tracks.
 The best tyre for the job is probably the Schwalbe Marathon XR.
 It's very tough and hardwearing, and has a decent tread for the gravel without being too knobbly for tarmac.

 We would advise the following: multi tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, brake pads, a few spare links for your chain, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.